 "Friends not around as much.
 Not included in plans of friends.
 Family not in touch as frequently as in the past."

-Some respondents felt as though they were not being included in plans or in conversations with those they care about the most since being diagnosed.
-This may be because others are unclear what someone with Alzheimer’s may be able to do or may be pulling away from someone with a chronic condition.
-Both can be driven by confusion and misunderstandings about what life with Alzheimer’s might look like.
+Some respondents felt as though they were not being included in plans or conversations.
+This may be because others are unclear what someone with Alzheimer's may be able to do - pulling away from someone with a chronic condition.
+Both can be driven by confusion and misunderstandings about what life with Alzheimer's actually looks like.

 General changes in treatment

-“They actually worry about me.
+"They actually worry about me.
 They want to take care of me and get me back to where I was.
-I lost my memory and people treat me differently, quite a bit.”
+I lost my memory and people treat me quite a bit differently."